-There are so many things that I have learned through the past years of working in the hostel industry.
-Some of them I didn’t even know that can be called as “skills” until I have started to use them in everyday life.
+There are so many things that I have learned in the past years of working in the hostel industry.
+Some of them I didn’t even know that can be called “skills” until I have started to use them in everyday life.

 We all know that gaining work experience is essential if we want to earn somehow money.
-Lately I was thinking what kind of skills I have learned since I have started my hostel adventure
+Lately, I was thinking about what kind of skills I have learned since I have started my hostel adventure

 Let me share with you some of the (un)necessary skills that I have learned while working in the hostels.

 If the hostel is not only your workplace but also your home this is something that allows you not only to stay on the budget but also to save some money.
 Hostel guests very often leave behind food which they do not want to carry with themselves.
 The question is: what are you gonna cook today?

 Oh by the way…wanna ice cream without spending money?
 If you have found yoghurt why not making from it ice cream?

 2. Changing toilet paper in the dispatcher

 Ok, I know this might be strange.
 But for some people, it’s not that easy to figure it out especially on the beginning.
 But imagine that after that you can call yourself a pro when it comes to changing toilet paper of any kind of dispatchers: even the ones at your home! (and you appreciate the easiness of home dispatchers)

 3. Throwing away a mountain of trash in the trolley on once

 There are a few advantages of that super skill.
 First one is that you know how to catch the balance of the trash bags so they do not fall down.
 The second one is that actually this is pretty good work out for your arms.
 The third is the appreciation of the small trash that you usually throw away at your home.